DevilXD/TwitchDropsMiner/README.md

 ### How It Works:

 Every ~60 seconds, the application sends a "minute watched" event to the channel that's currently being watched - this is enough to advance the drops.
 Note that this completely bypasses the need to download any actual stream video and sound.
-To keep the status (ONLINE or OFFLINE) of the channels up-to-date, there's a websocket connection estabilished that receives events about streams going up or down, or updates regarding the current amount of viewers.
+To keep the status (ONLINE or OFFLINE) of the channels up-to-date, there's a websocket connection established that receives events about streams going up or down, or updates regarding the current amount of viewers.

 ### Features: